ivan-saorin/akab/README.md

 ## What is AKAB?

-AKAB (A/B testing Kinda Advanced, Bro) is a scientific tool for comparing AI model outputs across multiple providers.
+AKAB (Adaptive Knowledge Acquisition Benchmark) is a scientific tool for comparing AI model outputs across multiple providers.
 It helps you make data-driven decisions about which AI models to use based on performance, cost, and quality metrics.

 ### Why AKAB?